gammapy/gammapy/docs/gammapy/index.rst

 What is it?
 -----------

-`gammapy` is an open source (BSD licensed) TeV gamma-ray astronomy high-level data analysis Python package.
+`gammapy` is an open source (BSD licensed) gamma-ray astronomy high-level data analysis Python package.

 It contains some analysis methods, but it's main purpose is to be the glue between the many